yingchi/flask-fullcalendar/README.md

 A basic calendar with flask and fullcalendar.io
+Adapted from the work of [Kkarimi](https://github.com/kkarimi)

 ## To run:
 1. Make sure you have flask installed